Skip to content

 ```

-**In-repo plugins:** place under `extensions/` — automatically discovered.
+**In-repo plugins:** place under the bundled plugin workspace tree — automatically discovered.

 ```bash